LAST QUARTER 2025

 Fomitopsis betulina

-This is a common fungus which only grows on Birch trees.
-The hard brackets measure up to 20cm across and were once used by barbers to sharpen their razors.
-Also known as 'Razor strop'.
+This is a common fungus that exclusively grows on Birch trees.
+The hard brackets can reach up to 20 cm in diameter and were historically used by barbers for sharpening their razors.
+It is also referred to as "Razor strop."

 #